apache/nuttx/configs/sam4e-ek/README.txt

   2014-3-25:  Marginally functional.
 Very slow to come up.
 USB analyzer
               shows several resets before the host decides that it is happy with the device.
 There are no obvious errors in the USB data capture.
-  2014-3-25:  There also seem to be issues about writing files.
-This
-              needs more investigation.
+Testing is insufficient.
+This needs to be revisited.

   CDC/ACM Serial Device Class
   ---------------------------